akashe/YoutubeSummarizer/README.md

 #### Entry points for code

+- **chatbot.py**: Streamlit UI to get information from youtube using a chatbot.
 - **process_videos**: Use this entry point to process a single or multiple videos, employing or ignoring keywords.
 - **process_channels**: Use this to process single or multiple channels with or without search terms.
 - **process_a_playlist**: This entry point processes all the videos in a selected playlist.